How To Grow Truffles: A Rare Delicacy

 Truffles may be new to many local restaurant menus, but these dark and fragrant fungi have actually been gracing plates and pots all over Europe since Roman times!
-Different from their cousin the mushroom in that they depend on animals and humans to disperse their spores, these delicious but odd-looking fungi are more than worth their weight in gold.
+Different from their cousins, mushrooms like oyster mushrooms or shiitake mushrooms, in that they depend on animals and humans to disperse their spores, these delicious but odd-looking fungi are more than worth their weight in gold.
 While many types of truffles have never been domesticated (such as white truffles), there are three varieties of black truffles that have been successfully domesticated and now grow even here in the United States.
 Learning how to grow truffles was a long process that only came to fruition in the 1970s!

 Only in the last few decades has the mystery of the truffle started to come to light.
 We now know that truffles are spread by humans and animals and that truffles actually depend on us to survive and thrive.
 In pre-industrial times, and before the climate began to bring unusual rain patterns to their native Italian and French habitats, truffles were much more abundant.
 Human beings lived at the edge of homestead and wild, in villages spread out across the landscape.